 People who have experienced an incident of sexual misconduct may struggle to understand what happened to them and to define their experience as a “sexual assault” or “rape”.
 Sexual misconduct may be committed by friends, acquaintances, family, lovers, partners, and strangers.
 Sexual misconduct also affects people of all ages, races, genders, sexualities, and abilities.
 It does not discriminate and is often used as a way to hurt, humiliate or gain control over someone else.
 The fact that someone has been consensually intimate with a partner in the past does not mean they have consented to any or all future sexual activity with that same individual.

-Sexual violence is defined as physical sexual acts engaged without the consent of the other person or when the other person is unable to consent to the activity.
-Sexual violence includes sexual assault, rape, battery, and sexual coercion; domestic violence; dating violence; and stalking.
+Sexual misconduct is defined as physical sexual acts engaged without the consent of the other person or when the other person is unable to consent to the activity.
+It includes sexual assault, rape, battery, and sexual coercion.

 abusive, and aggressive

 abuse, or a combination of these during the dating process, in either

 sex or non-binary relationships.
 The